 Attacked Site Audits – A rare kind of audit where we suspect the site is a victim of negative SEO efforts.

 Penalty Recovery Audits – A common audit that determines whether a site has been penalized by a search engine.

 Security Audits – Measures a site’s vulnerability to attacks, which should be a priority as cyberattacks become more common.

 Upon completion of an audit, you will get the following information:

 Summary Analysis – The overall findings of the audit.
 This lists the issues found within a website and recommendations on how to resolve them.
 This also helps you understand where the site currently stands.

 Red Flags – These are warnings that point to future problems that the site could inflict on itself if it stays as it is.

 Metrics – The data that support the audit’s findings.

 SEO is a constantly changing industry, and what can be good today, can be a major liability next week.
-It’s important to get a regular site audit done, but it’s also essential that you get the right people doing it.
+It’s important to get a regular site audit done, but it’s also essential that you get the right people to do it.
 Our team has been working on websites for the benefit of businesses all over Australia for the past 15 years.
-By using a collaborative approach and technical excellence, we make sure to get the job done the right way while keeping the status of the business as the first priority.
+By using a collaborative approach and technical excellence, we make sure the job gets done the right way while keeping the status of the business as the first priority.